Skip to Content

 • Bar of soap-A slightly moistened bar of soap can work in a pinch for a minor bleed.

 • Simply gently press the dog’s nail into the bar of soap or gently drag the nail across the bar.
-I would try to make sure it’s fragrance-free.

 • Keep your pet still for several minutes to allow the blood to clot.